 The Char-Broil® Digital Electric Smoker is an easy smoker to use when smoking BBQ ribs.
 It manages heat, air and moisture so that your ribs are perfectly smoked, tender, juicy and ready to eat after five to six hours.
 Try this recipe by Chef Ben Vaughn for your next party or just a special meal for family or friends.

-Combine the brown sugar, chili powder, pepper, paprika, ground mustard and 2 tablespoons salt in a small bowl.
-Rub the ribs completely with apple cider vinegar.
+Combine the brown sugar, chili powder, pepper, paprika, ground mustard and salt in a small bowl.
+Rub the ribs with apple cider vinegar.
 After applying apple cider vinegar, rub the rubs with the spice mixture.
 Place in a large roasting pan.
 Cover and refrigerate for at least 2 hours.
 Refrigerating overnight is best.

 Add wood chips to the chip box and fill up the water pan to the suggested amount.
 Preheat your Digital Electric Smoker for 40 minutes.